Small Business Loan Rates Guide

 That Federal Funds rate matters to you as a small business owner.
 It is the rate that the Federal Reserve charges to commercial and other types of banks to borrow from them.
 Therefore, it is the base of the rate that you will pay.
 If the Fed charges a bank 5% to borrow money from them, and they lend it to you at 7%, the lender’s net interest margin is 2%.
 That is their profit.
 The more credit-worthy your business, the closer your interest rate will be to the Fed Funds rate.

-The speed that you need funding will drive your interest rate higher.
+The speed that you need business funding will drive your interest rate higher.
 Look at it this way; if the lender is giving you the money in one to two days they have less time to verify your credit-worthiness or your repayment ability.
 Therefore, they’re taking on more risk and thus will charge an interest rate that reflects this; the shorter the time between applying for the loan and receiving disbursement, the higher the interest rate that you’ll pay.

 Whether or not the loan is a fixed rate or variable rate can also significantly impact the amount of interest you pay.
 With a fixed rate loan, your interest will not change throughout the loan’s term.
 Loans such as lines of credit, where the loan balance can fluctuate depending on what you have withdrawn, typically use variable rates.
 Variable rates are tied to Prime, the Fed Funds Rate or the rate the highest quality borrowers receive, plus a percentage.
 If you have a variable rate loan and the Fed Funds Rate fluctuates significantly over the loan’s life your total interest costs could be much higher than anticipated.

 A savvy small business owner knows that the price they pay to access capital impacts their business.
 It will dictate their payment amounts.
 With a variable rate loan, a change could cause a regular payment amount to go up significantly and trigger cash flow issues.
 Educating yourself about the types of interest rates, how fees feed into interest rates, and what you can expect to pay as the cost of capital, is a part of learning to manage the financial side of your business.
+Here is a detailed look at the small business loan rates for loans secured through Shield Funding.